Interface Overview

 Additional options of the task editor.

 Demonstration of interaction with the task queue interface.
-Switching between active and completed tasks, switching between pages.
+Switching between active and completed tasks, navigating between pages.

 Task Card.
-The card displays basic information about the task.
+The card displays the main information about the task.
+Task statuses in the queue and their descriptions.

 - Settings

 - Scrapers.
-This section displays the scrapers involved in the task.
+This item reflects the scrapers involved in the task.

 - Queries.
-A comma-separated list of queries or a relative path (from /aparser/queries/) to the query file.
+Queries are listed separated by commas, or a relative path (from /aparser/queries/) to the queries file is indicated.

-- Stream config.
-The name of the stream configuration used in the task.
+- Thread Config.
+The name of the Thread Config used in the task.

 - Results file.
 The name of the results file.